Yangobears/designgarden/docs/case-studies/opentable-review-systems.md

 ## 🧐 Problem Space

-OpenTable is a well-known platform for reserving restaurant seats, but does it come first in mind when you need help on deciding on a place?
+OpenTable is a well-known platform for reserving restaurant seats, but does it come first in mind when you need help on deciding where to eat?

 !!! success "When it works great"